Branding

 A founder at the Ion District in Midtown spent $15,000 on a brand identity package before he had a single paying customer.
 Logo, brand guide, custom typography, business cards, letterhead, brand video.
 Beautiful work.
 Three months later he pivoted his entire business model, and every element of that brand identity — the messaging, the visual direction, the positioning — was built for a company that no longer existed.

-On the other end, a startup in TMC Innovation had been operating for 18 months, signed up 200 customers, and was still using a logo the founder made in PowerPoint.
+On the other end, a startup at TMC Innovation had been operating for 18 months, signed 200 customers, and was still using a logo the founder made in PowerPoint.
 Their pitch deck looked like a homework assignment.
 They lost a corporate partnership because the partner’s procurement team Googled them and concluded they weren’t a serious company.

 Branding for startups sits in a frustrating middle ground.
 Too early and you’re designing for a business that doesn’t exist yet.
 Too late and you’ve been making first impressions with a brand that undermines your credibility.
-Getting the timing and the investment right is the part nobody talks about.

 What “Branding” Actually Means for a Startup